derf/esp8266-nodemcu-sds011/README.md

 * SDS011 TXD → NodeMCU D1 (ESP8266 GPIO5)
 * SDS011 RXD → NodeMCU D2 (ESP8266 GPIO4)

-If you use use different pins for TXD and RXD, you need to adjust the softuart.setup call in the examples provided in this repository to reflect those changes.
+If you use different pins for TXD and RXD, you need to adjust the softuart.setup call in the examples provided in this repository to reflect those changes.
 Keep in mind that some ESP8266 pins must have well-defined logic levels at boot time and may therefore be unsuitable for SDS011 connection.